All Quiet on the Western Front by Eurostar

 Either e-mail our Reservations Department or call on 01709 830 333 and they will check to see whether you can visit a particular cemetery on any of our Battlefield Tours, if we are not able to fit it into our itinerary then you could take some time out of the tour and do this independently by taxi or public transport.

-Lunchtime departure by Eurostar from London St. Pancras for your lunchtime departure to Lille where you will be met and transferred to our hotel in Belgium or northern France for a three-night stay.
+Lunchtime departure by Eurostar from London St. Pancras for your lunchtime departure to Lille where you will be met and transferred to our hotel in Belgium for a three-night stay.

 Day 2 - Ypres & Passchendaele

 The tour starts in Flanders around the Belgian city of Ypres.
 Here, one in three of Britain’s Western Front dead fell by 1918 and it has been a place of pilgrimage ever since.
 We begin by looking at the commemoration of Britain’s dead at Tyne Cot Cemetery, the largest British war cemetery in the world, taking time to also see the visitors’ centre.
 At Vancouver Corner we examine the use of gas in the trenches and see the moving ‘Brooding Soldier’ memorial to the Canadians who defended Ypres in 1915.
 At Langemarck German Cemetery we see how Germany commemorated her dead and look at the story of ‘Fritz’ on the other side of No Man’s Land.
 After lunch at Hooge, we visit the preserved trenches at Sanctuary Wood Trench Museum, some of the last original WW1 trenches still surviving in Flanders together with an amazing collection of relics and stereoscopic photos.
 We then travel down the Messines Ridge to Ploegsteert to see the Ploegsteert Memorial to the Missing.
 Our day ends in Ypres where we attend the moving Last Post Ceremony at the Menin Gate Memorial, held at 8pm each evening